b3-exmo/b3-exmo.github.io/docs/Critical thinking/impossible-gospel.md

 &nbsp;

-Or, in more succinct terms...
+Or, to put President Kimball's quotation in more succinct terms...

 > *"Do or do not.
 There is no 'try.'"*